vanderhoornm/android-MythTV-Leanfront/README.md

 - Open the project in [Android Studio][studio].
 - Compile and deploy to your Android TV device (such as a Shield or Amazon fire stick).
 - It can also be run with an android emulator, but the emulator that comes with android studio does not support MPEG2 playback, so you need to play an h264 or h265 recording.
-- If you do not want to build this yourself, there is a package at https://dl.bintray.com/bennettpeter/generic/mythtv_leanfront/
+- If you do not want to build this yourself, there is a package at [Bintray][bintray].

 ## Running